Jigsaw Falling into Place: Release

+Along with the 2000 Radiohead song "Everything in Its Right Place", "Jigsaw Falling into Place" inspired the 2012 composition Radio Rewrite by Steve Reich.
+Reich described it as "a beautiful song" with "elaborate harmonic movement".

 Reception

-Time named "Jigsaw Falling into Place" the fifth-best song of 2007.
+Time named "Jigsaw Falling Into Place" the fifth-best song of 2007.
 The Time writer Josh Tyrangiel praised its "tightness" and rising intensity, which he likened to a three-act play.
-He described the song as "a journey through flirtation, consummation and regret [that] gets about as close as you can to summing up a doomed relationship in four minutes".

-Drowned in Sound described the song as "easy enough on the ear for indirect consumption ... but compositionally complex beneath a deceptively simple outer gloss for long-standing admirers to get sufficient kicks from".
-However, Clash wrote: "It's good but, like the much-hyped In Rainbows album, musically it's (relatively) unadventurous."
-In 2016, Rolling Stone readers voted it one of the best Radiohead songs released since the 1990s.
-Jared Parker of Singersroom pointed out the cryptic and mysterious nature of lyrics that curated a complex story of romantic obsession and unrequited love.
+He described it as "a journey through flirtation, consummation and regret [that] gets about as close as you can to summing up a doomed relationship in four minutes".
+Drowned in Sound said "Jigsaw Falling Into Place" was "easy enough on the ear for indirect consumption ... but compositionally complex beneath a deceptively simple outer gloss for long-standing admirers to get sufficient kicks from".
+Clash wrote that it was a good song but "relatively unadventurous".
+In 2016, Rolling Stone readers voted "Jigsaw Falling Into Place" one of the best Radiohead songs released since the 1990s.

-Along with the 2000 Radiohead song "Everything in Its Right Place", "Jigsaw Falling into Place" inspired the composer Steve Reich's 2012 instrumental work Radio Rewrite.
-Reich described "Jigsaw Falling into Place" as "a beautiful song" with "elaborate harmonic movement".